Indemnity Escrows and Other Payment Guarantees

 Personal guarantees granted by third parties

 Exceptionally, indemnification obligations may be guaranteed by third-party financial institutions, either through a standby letter of credit or a surety bond.
+Although these guarantees are available for parties to an M&A transaction to secure indemnification obligations, they are not commonly used in practice.
+For further information on these guarantees, please see the first edition of this guide.

 Standby letter of credit

 A standby letter of credit is an instrument whereby a financial institution, acting upon the request and instructions of a client, irrevocably agrees to pay certain amount of money to a third party upon demand and delivery of certain documents.
-As the letter of credit constitutes a direct obligation of the financial institution, from the indemnified party’s perspective the credit risk is shifted from the indemnifying party to the financial institution, and thus is very favourable to the indemnified party, though usually expensive.
+As the letter of credit constitutes a direct obligation of the financial institution, from the indemnified party’s perspective the credit risk is shifted from the indemnifying party to the financial institution, which is very favourable to the indemnified party, though usually expensive.

-In M&A transactions, the standby letter of credit can be a mechanism for securing the parties indemnification obligations, for which the indemnifying party shall obtain such standby letter of credit from a financial institution naming the indemnified party as beneficiary, and such indemnified party is entitled to obtain payment from any damages derived from an indemnification claim directly from the financial institution issuing the standby letter of credit.
+In M&A transactions, the standby letter of credit can be a mechanism for securing the parties indemnification obligations, for which the indemnifying party must obtain such standby letter of credit from a financial institution naming the indemnified party as beneficiary, and such indemnified party is entitled to obtain payment for any damages derived from an indemnification claim directly from the financial institution issuing the standby letter of credit.
 Standby letters of credit used in M&A transactions are commonly subject to rules issued by the International Chamber of Commerce, such as the ISP98 (International Standby Practices published in 1998) or the UCP 600 (Uniform Customs & Practice for Documentary Credits published in 2007).

 This mechanism is often used in M&A transactions when the indemnifying party either (1) previously provides the applicable funds to the financial institution for the issuance of the standby letter of credit; or (2) has an existing line of credit with the financial institution and the standby letter of credit used to secure its indemnity obligations is the means to dispose of that credit.
 In both cases, the standby letter of credit is irrevocable.